Caesarean birth is when a baby is born by abdominal surgery. Some are planned, while others are unplanned or emergency caesareans.

 Research shows that three out of four women who plan a vaginal birth after caesarean will have a straightforward birth (RCOG, 2016).
 You can read more in our articles on planning a vaginal birth after a caesarean (VBAC) and planning a repeat caesarean (ERCS).

 Risks and benefits of caesarean section

 Benefits of caesarean birth

-A planned caesarean for some women might reduce the risks of:
+For some women, a planned caesarean might reduce the chance of:

 - pain during the birth

 - feelings of anxiety about vaginal birth and loss of control

 - feelings of anxiety due to previous trauma or abuse

 - a baby being born when appropriate medical specialists are not present, if the baby is unwell.